Sponsored by Deaconess Foundation

 Deaconess embraces the Freedom School intent of being a “movement building mechanism” and intends to advance it as such for area UCC congregations.

 The 6-Week program provides literacy building activities, empowerment, meals, snacks and activities, including field trips, at no charge to families.
-Partnership with Neighborhood Houses allows the program day to extend from 8AM to 5PM to serve working families.
 The CDF model also includes extensive testing and evaluation to measure academic progress.

 204 East Lockwood Ave.